kehiy/triangles/README.md

 - Adds a 21 PoW to each post to make sure relays won't count it as spam.
 - Posts multiple relays.
 - Posts kind 20 events with details like blurhash, location, and more.
+- Read posting duration, pow amount and relay lists from config.

 ## Contributions

-Any kind of contributing is welcomed.
+Any contribution is welcomed.

 ## License